apes-soft/tinker/README.md

 # Comments and future work

 * Some of the files included with this distribution may not be used.
-Alex have removed many unused files from the original Tinker distribution, but probably not all of them.
+Alex has removed many unused files from the original Tinker distribution, but probably not all of them.
+Jay is going to have a look and see what else can be removed.

 * Some of the header modules ('use whatever') within files may be unused, as well.
-Alex has done his best to clear out the obvious ones.
+Alex did his best to clear out the obvious ones.

 * The `Makefile` is a bit of a mess and could probably use some work.
 It should be functional, though.